Pro Era: Music career

-2008–2011: The 3rd Kind and formation of Pro Era
+2009–2011: The 3rd Kind and formation of Pro Era

-Capital STEEZ, then known as Jay STEEZ, had started recording music around 2008.
-During those times STEEZ was also a part of a rap duo called The 3rd Kind along with childhood friend, Jakk Da Rhymer.
-The 3rd Kind released their only mixtape, The Yellow Tape, in 2009.
+Capital STEEZ (then known as JaY STeeZ) had started recording music around 2009.
+Around this time, STEEZ and his friend Jakk Da Rhymer (then known as BlakkJakk (The Rhymer)) formed a rap duo known as The 3rd Kind.
+The duo released their only mixtape, The Yellow Tape, in 2010.
+Shortly after the tape's release, STEEZ & Jakk parted ways as a duo but continued to work together as solo artists.

 In the spring of 2011, while still a student at Edward R. Murrow High School in Brooklyn, New York, Capital STEEZ had a performance at a cafe in Clinton Hill, Brooklyn, with friends including Powers Pleasant, Joey Badass and Dirty Sanchez also in attendance to show him support.
 On their way home from the performance, he and Powers Pleasant came up with the idea of forming a hip hop collective, which they named "Progressive Era", or "Pro Era" for short.
 In addition to the two co-founders, Joey Badass, Dirty Sanchez and CJ Fly were brought into the group as founding members.